lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/05-CRUD-Advanced/README.md

 ### `#destroy`

 Implement an **instance** method `destroy` that will delete the relevant row from the database.
-Why is this method an instance method, and not a class method like `Post.find`' or `Post.all` ? 🤔 If you're not sure, try asking your buddy or a TA!
+Why is this method an instance method, and not a class method like `Post.find` or `Post.all` ? 🤔 If you're not sure, try asking your buddy or a TA!

 Let's look at an example of how this method will be used 👇